Best 2024 Fiction Books to read

 I saw this book on a reading list a long time ago and I added it to my TBR list.
 And somehow weeks later I thought this book was a murder mystery… wow, this is NOT a mystery book.
 HA.

-It’s an entertaining read because what lady in her late 30’s (almost 40) hasn’t wondered if she could run away with a super famous sexy rockstar in his 20’s…. hahah???!
+It was an entertaining read because what lady in her late 30’s (almost 40) hasn’t wondered if she could run away with a super famous sexy rockstar in his 20’s…. hahah???!
 I haven’t – but maybe a lot of people have??!
 I have no idea.

 I can’t imagine this book will end any differently than Harry Styles’ relationship does… I can’t fathom they are going to get married, settle down and have children, but who knows… I’m about 60% done, so we will see.
 I’ll report back when I’m done.

 This book’s spice level felt high to me, ha.
-The number of times she mentioned particular lady body parts was… high.
+The number of times she mentioned particular lady parts was… high.
 I finished the book.
 I mean… it was fine if you could get past all the spicy spice.
 3 out of 5 The Idea of You by Robinne Lee

 42. My Italian Bulldozer by Alexander McCall Smith